Bipolar disorder: Signs and symptoms

-Late adolescence and early adulthood are peak years for the onset of bipolar disorder.
-The condition is characterized by intermittent episodes of mania, commonly (but not in every patient) alternating with bouts of depression, with an absence of symptoms in between.
-During these episodes, people with bipolar disorder exhibit disruptions in normal mood, psychomotor activity (the level of physical activity that is influenced by mood)—e.g. constant fidgeting during mania or slowed movements during depression—circadian rhythm and cognition.
+Bipolar symptoms usually begin in adolescence or early adulthood.
+The condition is characterized by intermittent episodes of mania, commonly (but not in everyone) alternating with bouts of depression, with an absence of symptoms in between.
+During these episodes, people with bipolar disorder exhibit disruptions in normal mood, psychomotor activity (the level of physical activity that is influenced by mood)—such as constant fidgeting during mania or slowed movements during depression—circadian rhythm and cognition.
 Mania can present with varying levels of mood disturbance, ranging from euphoria, which is associated with "classic mania", to dysphoria and irritability.

-Psychotic symptoms such as delusions or hallucinations may occur in both manic and depressive episodes; their content and nature are consistent with the person's prevailing mood.
+Psychotic symptoms such as delusions or hallucinations may occur in both manic and depressive episodes; their content and nature are consistent with the person's mood.
+Of people with bipolar I disorder, 58–68% have experienced psychosis.
+For context, co-diagnosis of schizophrenia is "low" in bipolar disorder (8%).
+For further context, psychotic symptoms are more common in bipolar type I than in bipolar type II.

 In some people with bipolar disorder, depressive symptoms predominate, and the episodes of mania are always the more subdued hypomania type.
 According to the DSM-5 criteria, mania is distinguished from hypomania by the duration: hypomania is present if elevated mood symptoms persist for at least four consecutive days, while mania is present if such symptoms persist for more than a week.
 Unlike mania, hypomania is not always associated with impaired functioning.
-The biological mechanisms responsible for switching from a manic or hypomanic episode to a depressive episode, or vice versa, remain poorly understood.